crystal-lang/crystal-book/database/connection.md

 end
 ```

-As we may notice, the `database` is polymorphic with a `connection` object with regard to the #exec / #query / #transaction methods.
+As we may notice, the `database` is polymorphic with a `connection` object with regard to the `#exec` / `#query` / `#transaction` methods.
 The database is responsible for the use of the connections.
 Great!

 ## When to use one or the other?
 Given the examples, it may come to our attention that **the number of connections is relevant**.
-If we are programming a short living application with only one user starting requests to the  database then a single connection managed by us (i.e. a `connection` object) should be enough (think of a command line application that receives parameters, then starts a request to the database and finally displays the result to the user)
+If we are programming a short living application with only one user starting requests to the  database then a single connection managed by us (i.e. a `DB::Connection` object) should be enough (think of a command line application that receives parameters, then starts a request to the database and finally displays the result to the user)
-On the other hand, if we are building a system with many concurrent users and with heavy database access, then we should use a `database` object; which by using a `connection pool` will have a number of connections already prepared and ready to use (no bootstrap/initialization-time penalizations).
-Or imagine that you are building a long-living application (like a background job) then a `connection pool` will free you from the responsibility of monitoring the state of the connection: is it alive or does it need to reconnect?
+On the other hand, if we are building a system with many concurrent users and with heavy database access, then we should use a `DB::Database` object; which by using a connection pool will have a number of connections already prepared and ready to use (no bootstrap/initialization-time penalizations).
+Or imagine that you are building a long-living application (like a background job) then a connection pool will free you from the responsibility of monitoring the state of the connection: is it alive or does it need to reconnect?